 There are two situations where you may become involved in conflict and confrontation: either your own with other people, or a situation between two other parties.
-OH practitioners must be careful when they find themselves in the latter situation, as OH must be seen as impartial and not as a management tool neither should OH act as the employee’s advocate.
+Occupational health practitioners must be careful when they find themselves in the latter situation, as OH must be seen as impartial and not as a management tool neither should OH act as the employee’s advocate.
 OH is there to advise management and employees on health matters, not to arbitrate in conflict.
 However, in both cases, it is best to deal with the situation swiftly so that it doesn’t get out of hand.
 This doesn’t necessarily mean immediately, as sometimes it is prudent to allow a short cooling off period.

 Few people are able to admit they may be wrong, and both parties will believe they are the ones being constructive.
 Take time to reflect objectively on your own arguments, views and ability to be open to disparate ideas.
 If you gain some insight that you are about to be confronted by someone, find out what it is about to give yourself a chance to gather the facts (and your thoughts) and run through what you are going to say in your mind.
 Take some deep breaths and, if possible, go to the other person, rather than letting them come to you – it can disarm them a little.

 If the person is aggressive, ask why they are so combative – this is not about the subject, it is about delivery.
 If the situation does not calm down, tell the person you cannot have a rational discussion with them now, and you will meet them when they are calmer.

 Avoid getting sucked into their argument this will only distract from the root cause.
 State the facts, underpinning them with sound reasoning.
 Quite often, people who are angry or upset don’t hear what you are saying, so you may need to repeat yourself in several different ways before you can be sure they have heard you.
 Always remain calm you will undermine yourself if you become emotional.